-Insights from a PIE webinar featuring top universities from the US and Canada
+Insights on changing recruitment strategies from top universities in the US and Canada

-These observations were echoed by Daniel Saud, Director of undergraduate international admissions, recruitment and marketing, Washington State University (WSU): ‘The pandemic’s effect has been so vast and deeply personal … We’ve seen increases in [applications from] areas like Northern Africa, increases in applications like Pakistan… we’re always used to getting applications from India and China, but that has actually levelled out because they’re concerned.’
+These observations have been echoed by Daniel Saud, Director of Undergraduate International Admissions, Recruitment and Marketing at Washington State University (WSU): ‘The pandemic’s effect has been so vast and deeply personal … We’ve seen increases in [applications from] areas like Northern Africa and Pakistan… we’re always used to getting applications from India and China, but that has actually levelled out because they’re concerned.’

 ‘Without a doubt, students who were planning on studying overseas are still very interested … The desire is still there.’

 Felicja Syska, VP of University Engagement at Cialfo